TheCamusean/theCamusean.github.io/_posts/2019-05-26-Learning-Optimal-Controllers.markdown

 ## Hamilton-Jacobi-Bellman equation

 Based on the previous work on Dynamic Programming, Bellman found an extension on the Hamilton-Jacobi equation in order to solve the Optimal Control problem.

+Let's apply dynamic programming approach on the value function.
+The value function can be represented in dependence on the previous instant.
+Rewritting Eq. \cite{eq:value_func}